Larklight trilogy: Starcross

 Starcross, the second book in the trilogy begins when Art Mumby and his prim older sister Myrtle, at their home (Larklight) with their mother and father, receive a strange invitation to the Starcross hotel, located in the asteroid field.

 Mothstorm

 Mothstorm, the third book and the last book in the trilogy, was published in hardback in October 2008.
 The paperback was scheduled to be published on 6 July 2009.
 They fight giant moths, and a race of blue lizards led by a Rogue Shaper.

 Film adaptations

-Warner Bros. had planned a $200 million adaptation of the first book Larklight, with Shekhar Kapur directing.
-The movie would have been released in 2010.
-It is unknown if the rest of the trilogy will be adapted.
-However Shekhar Kapur said Larklight will be the last expensive movie he will make, so it is unlikely that Starcross and Mothstorm will be adapted unless another director chooses to do so.
+Warner Bros. had planned a $200 million adaptation of the first book Larklight, with Shekhar Kapur directing, however, the film was never released.
 The film was planned to be released January 1, 2010, but after the death of director Anthony Minghella, Shekhar Kapur took over his unfinished movie, New York, I Love You, and Larklight had to be postponed.